Frequently Asked Questions About Therapy

 The Logistics

-• $225 per 50 minute session.
+$250 per 50 minute weekly session.
 Payment is collected at the time of each session.

-• $1,550 per intensive package.
-A 50% non-refundable deposit is collected to reserve the dates for your intensive.
+$1,550 per intensive package.
+A 50% non-refundable retainer is collected to reserve your dates.
 The remaining 50% is due at the time of your 3-hour intensive.

-• Weekly therapy sessions are currently waitlisted until January 2026.
-When they become available again, they’ll be offered on Wednesdays and Thursdays from 9am-12pm MST.
+Weekly therapy sessions offered on Wednesdays and Thursdays from 9am-1pm MST.

-For the rest of 2025, Therapy Intensives are available on Thursdays from 9am-12pm MST and Fridays from 9am-1pm MST.
+Therapy Intensives are offered on and Fridays from 9am-1pm MST. -

 I always encourage you to ask about your options for rescheduling.

-You can expect me to take 6-8 weeks off throughout the year as well and we will not meet during the weeks I am out of the office.
+You can expect me to take 6-8 weeks off throughout the year as well and you will not be charged during the weeks I am out of the office.

 For Intensive Clients